alexis-dotnet/ExchangeAPI/README.md

 ### About passing UserId as a parameter when calling the endpoints

-Using the UserId as part of the reauest body is not so practical, because this is easy to automate.
-A beeter solution for this is create a token or session ID related to the UserID which will be much harder to automate because this will not depend on static values, but on the session assigned to the user when he/she has been logged into the system.
+Using the UserId as part of the request body is not so practical, because this is easy to automate.
+A better solution for this is to create a token or session ID related to the UserID which will be much harder to automate because this will not depend on static values, but on the session assigned to the user when he/she has been logged into the system.

 ## Frontend